About the author

 He started building the site in February of 2001 and had the initial elements completed within a year.
 He then focused on reading every book he could get his hands on relating to The American Revolution.
 He estimates that he has read over 200 books on the subject but remains a huge supporter and evangelist of John Adams' legacy.
 To Logan, Independence may not have occurred for several generations if at all if not for Adams.

-Logan works with schools and universities regularly to deliver the content that they require to TheAmericanRevolutionSupport their lesson plans and curriculum.
-Thousands of educational institutions link to TheAmericanRevolution.Org and the site received close to 3 million unique visitors in 2009.
-If you are a teacher or student please feel free to contact Joe directly via the contact page if you require any additional content on the site.
+We work with schools and universities regularly to deliver the content that they require to support their lesson plans and curriculum.
+Thousands of educational institutions link to TheAmericanRevolution.Org and the site received close to 5 million unique visitors during the past 12 months.
+If you are a teacher or student please feel free to contact us directly via the contact page if you require any additional content on the site.
+If you are interested in advertising your company or corporation or even your activity feel free to contact us via the contact form as well.